act-rules/act-rules.github.io/_rules/links-identical-name-equivalent-purpose-b20e66.md

 #### Passed Example 6

-These two links go to pages that contain different amounts of information and/or differently worded information, but fulfil the same purpose in relation to the link.
+These two links go to pages that contain different amounts of information and/or differently worded information, but fulfill the same purpose in relation to the link.

 ```html
 <a href="/test-assets/links-with-identical-names-serve-equivalent-purpose-b20e66/page1.html">Call us</a>